 |

-Whitehall Capital Corp.’s principals have been involved in the successful sale of nearly 50 closely-held companies with aggregate transaction value exceeding $300 million.
+Whitehall Capital Corp.’s principals have been involved in the successful sale of over 50 closely-held companies with aggregate transaction value exceeding $500 million.
 We have also assisted clients in targeting and acquiring other companies for expansion or investment purposes.
 Below is a summary of select transactions intended to provide insight into their business experience and acumen.

 ♦ Assumed CEO responsibility for the day-to-day operations of a manufacturing company upon the accidental demise of its owner.
 Reorganized the business in its entirety while positioning the company for ultimate sale.
 Following restored profitability, increasing sales, and a record backlog, the company was sold in an all cash transaction.